jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_alarm_customcounters.md

 ---
-title: Windows Custom Counters Alarm
+title: Windows Custom Counters alarm
+tags: [windows_alarms]
 last_updated: July 29, 2016
 summary: "The Custom Counters alarm is raised when the values of any of the Windows custom counters you have configured exceed their thresholds or data collection fails."
 sidebar: c_windows_sidebar